In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki.

 After 2 1/2 years of litigation, this matter was set for trial on March 10, 2008.

-THIS LAWSUIT AGAINST ME WAS DISMISSED WITH FINALITY ON MARCH 10, 2008.
+HIS LAWSUIT AGAINST ME WAS DISMISSED WITH FINALITY ON MARCH 10, 2008.

-Catalano.
+vetabusenetwork.com.
 Original text and photographs may not be reproduced, reposted, or

 distributed without permission.